AndersCan/EventB-HD/reading/Summaries.md

 ...
 Useful to characterise each environmental quantity as either monitored, controlled or both.

-Monitored are what he user wants the system to monitor.
+Monitored are what the user wants the system to monitor.
 Controlled are what the system can control. *m* is used to denote *monitored* while *c* denotes *controlled*.

 Goal of the paper is to describe the contents of key computer system documents, not their form.
 They do not provide information on **how** to represent the data, only **what** should be represented.